meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 **Postcondition:**

-* The alias is added to the article.
+* The alias is added to the article and committed to the database.

 **Basic Flow:**

 1. The user enters the new alias into the textbox.
 2. The user hits submit, and the alias is added to the article.

-**Functional Requirements:**
+**Applicable business rules:**

-* When the user hits submit, the system must ensure that the alias isn't a duplicate, and that it is not empty.
+### When the user hits submit, the system must ensure that the alias isn't a duplicate, and that it is not empty.
-* New aliases are committed to the database.

 ### 4.1 Removing aliases